olilanz/RooCode-Local-Evaluation/README.md

 - Consider carefully the context size.
 Have you been too optimistic, and cranked it all up?
 Check how the model was trained, and if it performs safely with extended context.

+- Is Roo Code wasting your precious context size?
+You can resort to the "Foot Gun System Prompt" feature, and reduce Roo Code's systemp prompt to what is strictly necessary for you.

-If all that is right, and you still find too much trouble, then it's about the prompting.
+If all that is right, and you still find too much trouble, then it's time to focus on your prompting techniques.

 - Be more specific when asking the Roo Code to do something.
 Do it in small steps.
 Keep the tasks confined in a single file, or a single function, so you don't have Roo Code iterate unnecessarily.

 And if you still want more, consider the off-topics - like renting a GPU at runpod.io, or find a second GPU to cramp into your box.
 While this is not as efficient as having one large GPU with tons of VRAM, it is still a viable, cost effective approach to consider.

 ## Testing in the wild

 ### My setup and testing ground

-For this investigation, I rely on pre-owned hardware components collected over the years.
+I rely on pre-owned hardware components collected over the years - with some additions that I found online.
 It's not the most modern setup, but beefy enough for the task, and still representative for a high-end consumer PC.
 My configuration includes a previous-gen AMD Ryzen 7 CPU, 128GB DDR4 RAM, 2TB NVMe storage, and an RTX 3090 TI on 16xPCIe4.
 I threw in an additional RTX 3060 on 4xPCIe4, giving me a total of 36GB of VRAM to work with.

 <img src="media/hardware.png" alt="hardware" width="800" height="600">

+The bottlenecks are in the PCIe speed as well as both the amont of VRAM, plus the fact that it is divided on two separate GPUs.

 For software, I use Unraid OS because it's lightweight and provides painless support for containerization and virtualization with GPU passthrough.
 Initially, I ran Windows and Ubuntu on Unraid using QEMU for exploring Ollama, llama.cpp, Pinokio, LocalAI.

 <img src="media/unraid.png" alt="unraid" width="800" height="600">